Great Reminder (noun)

 Delivering Impact

 The right reminder sparks action.
-You make progress you can see and measure.
+You make progress you can notice — and optionally measure over time.

 Why it works: clarity improves recall, focus ties the cue to the moment, repetition turns action into results.